pelias/polygon-lookup/README.md

   * `featureCollection` (**optional**): A GeoJSON collection to optionally immediately load with `.loadFeatureCollection()`.

 ##### `PolygonLookup.search(x, y)`
-Narrows down the candidate polygons by bounding-box.
-If only one bbox intersects, immediately return the corresponding polygon (this *may* result in a false flag intersection); if more than one was found, perform point-in-polygon intersections (this'll only return the *first* polygon that's found to intersect).
+Narrows down the candidate polygons by bounding-box, and then performs point-in-polygon intersections to identify the first container polygon (and only the first, even if multiple polygons really do intersect).

   * `x`: the x-coordinate to search for
   * `y`: the y-coordinate to search for